Improving regulatory strategies

 What does this mean for your business?

-New laws, regulations and public expectations have pushed governance and compliance even higher up the boardroom agenda.
+Copy: New laws, regulations and public expectations have pushed governance and compliance even higher up the boardroom agenda.
 Senior executives everywhere recognise it’s essential to make sure their companies have effective, robust and reliable governance and compliance tools, and use them.

 Establishing a constructive dialogue between business and regulators is also important.
 Companies have a lot to gain, both strategically and tactically, from building trust and fostering long-term cooperation with regulators, not only on small industry concerns but also on large ones with bigger socio-political implications.
 Where trust exists, regulation can become a mechanism for industry-wide – even global – cooperation on issues ranging from financial prudence to technical innovation and climate change.